DuPAL-PAL-DUmper/DuPAL_Board/board/dupico_pods/pod_pal/README.md

 **Pulling high pin 22 of the ZIF42 socket will turn on the transistor on the pod, which in turn will provide 5V to pin 22 of the ZIF24 socket**, pin 12 is hardwired to GND, and pin 24 to VCC.

+Some old PAL/GAL devices require more current than the switching via pin 22 can provide.
+In these cases, close JP1 to bypass the transistor and provide 5V directly.

 #### Socket connections

 This drawing shows how the pin on the ZIF24 sockets are wired to the pins on the dupico's ZIF42.